-Currently, there is no widely supported software-based exploit for the Switch on any firmware version above 3.0.0.
-Software-based userland-only access is in progress for 5.0.0 to 7.0.1, but not finished yet.
+Currently, there is no widely supported software-based exploit for the Switch on any firmware version above 4.1.0.
+Software-based access to CFW is in progress for 5.0.0 to 7.0.1, but not finished yet.
 Notably, there is a hardware exploit that can get CFW.
 However, only a Switch unit produced during or before July 2018 is likely to be able to access it.
 You can check your serial number to see if you're vulnerable to the exploit.
 For a how-to on that and the rest of the process, see the Nintendo Homebrew server's Switch guide.

 There's also Maintenance Mode, which would be more often accessed by end-users.
 RCM and Maintenance Mode are different.
 See the Switch Guide linked above for more information about what RCM is and how to get into it.

 Normally, only Nintendo can use RCM to do anything.
 However, this recovery mode has a bug in it (on systems with the vulnerability) which allows us to run our own code (called a "payload", which is a fancy term for a data package) and thus boot CFW (custom firmware), recovery tools, or even other operating systems like Linux.
 The most common payload users run is Hekate.

 Regardless, Atmos does support the addition of sigpatches, which is what enables installing unsigned packages to the home menu (and piracy), but requires additional configuration to make it work.
 So, in essence, there's no real reason to use anything but Atmos.
 Also, Atmos has implemented emuNAND/emuMMC functionality, which makes using CFW on the Switch much safer.
 For additional support with emuMMC/Atmosphere setup, see the Nintendo Homebrew discord.

-The problem with CFW is that the Switch has an awful lot of telemetry and logging, which it sends back to Nintendo, and Nintendo seems to have implemented an awful lot of systems set up to ban hacked consoles.
+The problem with CFW is that the Switch has an awful lot of telemetry and logging, which it sends back to Nintendo, and Nintendo seems to have implemented an awful lot of systems set up to track hacked consoles.
 While in CFW, you should use airplane mode/90DNS to redirect the sending of these logs, but that's not a guaranteed solution, as the console may store some logs and send them the next time it is able.
 Atmosphere has gone to efforts to redirect and disable the logging modules, but nobody is quite sure if that's effective, and we don't know how much gets through as we have no way to monitor it.
 The safer option at this time is using an emuNAND/emuMMC, which functions like a "second Switch" inside your Switch.